AeroMAPS/AeroSCOPE_dataset/README.md

 AeroSCOPE is a project that aims to bring together various open data sources on air transport in order to better understand the geographical distribution of air transport.
 More details on data collection and compilation can be found in the article accompanying this work: https://journals.open.tudelft.nl/joas/article/view/7201

-AeroSCOPE is licensed under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+AeroSCOPE is licensed under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) license. *Please contact us if your use case of the dataset it outside the academic framework !*

 ## Setup